Jackie Marshall, VP, I.T. Regulatory Compliance

 - Share knowledge!
 Information security permeates every area of your institution and every employee.
 Create a library of resources of which personnel can take advantage.
 Purchase webcasts on CD, store policies on a public directory, encourage new “ideas” for mitigating risk from all the staff.

 Finally, (last but NOT least) two weeks or more before your next exam/audit, review your policies and procedures.
 Don’t throw up any “red flags” by having “draft” still on the cover of your Information Security Program or a revision date over one year old.
-If you have purchased a Network/Internet Systems and Security Manual or Information Security Program from Gladiator, don’t forget that we are your resource for helping you to get and stay compliant.
+If you have purchased a Network/Internet Systems and Security Manual, don’t forget that we are your resource for helping you to get and stay compliant.
 We’ll update your policies, recommend procedural changes and even review your risk assessments.
 Staying on top of information security can be challenging, but with awareness and interest shared among personnel, your institution can stay compliant.